prasanth-ntu/coursera_google_it_aut_with_python/3_introduction_to_git_and_github/week_2/README.md

 # Lets amend our commit
 $ git commit --amend
 ```
-Editer opens up shpwing the commit message and stats.
+Editer opens up showing the commit message and stats.
 We can see that both files are added for this commit.
 ![before_amending_commit_message](attachments/before_amending_commit_message.png)

 Let's add additional description before commiting as follows.